-The Partnership remeasured its U.S. deferred tax assets and liabilities and recorded a \$5.3 million benefit relating to the U.S. federal corporate tax rate change.
+As a result of the Tax Cuts and Jobs Act enacted on December 22, 2017, The Partnership remeasured its U.S. deferred tax assets and liabilities during the year ended December 31, 2017 and recorded a \$5.3 million benefit relating to the U.S. federal corporate tax rate change.